MatchdayGuide

 A 5-star Hilton property on the Marmara seashore in the Moda-Kadikoy district.
 Features an outdoor pool with Bosphorus views, Qualia Spa with Turkish bath, and two restaurants.
 Steps from Kadikoy Metro Station and a short walk from the ferry terminals.
 The first Hilton 5-star on the Asian side of the Bosphorus.

-Vibe: Luxury | Rating: 5 stars | Matchday notes: The top choice for combining stadium proximity with quality.
+Vibe: Luxury | Rating: 5 stars | Matchday: The top choice for combining stadium proximity with quality.
 Walking distance to both the ground and Kadikoy's bar and restaurant scene.
 The waterfront location means you can arrive by ferry from the European side.

 View Hotel →